ZeroDay-SNP/FroggerGame/README.md

   <li>Avoid the cars and don't drown!</li>
   <li>Cars get faster every level</li>
   <li>Rocks begin to sink after level 5</li>
+  <li>Every 3rd level spawns a fly, you can collect it and gain an extra life or stop all obstacles in their tracks for a short amount of time</li>
   <li>You have 25 seconds to complete each level</li>
 </ul>